Access the Web UI with Tunneling

 Create tunnel

-Method 1: Create tunnel using SSH
+Method 1: Create a tunnel using SSH commands

-Method 2: Create tunnel using PuTTY
+Method 2: Create a tunnel using PuTTY

-Method 1: Create tunnel using SSH
+Method 1: Create a tunnel using SSH commands

 # ssh -i <PEM-FILE-PATH> -C2qTnNf -D 9876 sshuser@<CLUSTER-DOMAIN>